Rodrick0209/ISEP-LAPR2-22-23/docs/Sprint-D/US021/01.requirements-engineering/Readme.md

 ### 1.1.
 User Story Description

-As a network manager, I want to list all employees working in every store of the network
+As an agent, at the end of the visit, I want to register the visit and the opinion about the business.

 ### 1.2.
 Customer Specifications and Clarifications